Category Archives: The bad book

 Some people think the Bible is a good source of morality.
 Have those people read the Bible?
 I don’t see how you could think that, knowing the things the Bible tells people to do.

 God even admits that, at least at one point, he was giving his people bad laws.
 That’s meant to contrast with the laws he had given before, but those were bad already.
 Paul says the reason God gave his laws in the first place was to make people sin more.
-And he says God may have intended them to bring life, but all God’s deceptive laws did was bring death.
+And he says even if God intended them to bring life, all God’s deceptive laws did was bring death.

 In the Bible, God makes circumcision a requirement for all male descendants of Abraham forever.
 If you’re going to be mutilating the genitals of babies, you’d better have a very good reason.
 But the only reason God has for this rule is that it’s the sign of the covenant he’s making.
 If it’s meant to be a sign, that means the purpose is to communicate something.
 Why can’t God think of a better way to communicate than by cutting off part of a boy’s penis?